 Volunteers are the backbone of our Organization.
 Without them, we couldn’t offer the services as we do to victims of crime.
-They span all ages and come from all walks of life; previous victims, professionals, students, and people with time to give to helping others.
+Our Volunteer Victim Assistance Workers fill a variety of roles including:

 - Providing personalised emotional and practical support and information for victims at the time of the crisis